home-assistant/home-assistant.io/source/_components/envisalink.markdown

       default: opening
       type: string
 partitions:
   description: Again, Envisalink boards do not tell us what is in use and what is not, so each partition must be configured with a partition name.
-If no partition parameter is specified, then no alarm_panel or sensor components are loaded.
+If no partition parameter is specified, then no alarm_panel or sensor integrations are loaded.
   required: false
   type: integer
   keys: